RFK Jr. says accusations of antisemitism, racism are ‘disgusting pejoratives’ to ‘silence me’

 Kennedy faced widespread backlash following unfounded remarks he reportedly made pointing to a theory that COVID-19 was “ethnically targeted” with Caucasian and Black people most susceptible and Ashkenazi Jews and Chinese people the most immune.

-After he received criticism online, Kennedy argued that The New York Post, which originally published a story on his comments, was “mistaken” and that he never suggested that the coronavirus was engineered to spare Jewish people.
+After he received criticism online, Kennedy argued that the New York Post, which originally published a story on his comments, was “mistaken” and that he never suggested the coronavirus was engineered to spare Jewish people.

 Kennedy said at the hearing that he has never “uttered a phrase” that was racist or antisemitic.
 He said he has spent his life advocating for Israel.